 The vendor has provided some lines to highlight the strategy of this expert advisor and how it works.
 They tell us that the EA ”combine hundreds of different strategies to predict the EURUSD currency pair, use dozens of different personal indicators, complex mathematical calculations to examine the Forex network”.
-For these reason, they feel that this Forex robot is the Best Forex Robot.
+For these reasons, they feel that this Forex robot is the Best Forex Robot.

 When you look closely, you will notice that this EA will be as intelligent as the developer because there is no obvious strategy and trade methodology depicted here.
 The complex mathematical inputs can only be controlled by the developer himself.